General meaning

 ⌄

-The charm that circulates in the community.
+The charm that circulates within the community.

 Shadow work